edalorzo/reactive-learning/README.md

 }
 ```

-Another charactersitics of an `async` function is that inside its body we can call any other async functions and subscribe to their callbacks in what appears to be direct style programming using the `await` keyword:
+Another characteristics of an `async` function is that inside its body we can call any other async functions and subscribe to their callbacks in what appears to be direct style programming using the `await` keyword:

 ```javascript
 async function pythagoras(x, y) {